mcealera/amazon-connect-workshop/README.md

 3. Similarly, update the yes/no customer input block to use the same bot, but the yes/no intents.
 4. Publish the flow, wait a couple of minutes and call it to test the updates.

+# 7. Clean-up

+1. Log into the Amazon console.
+2. Navigate to Services > Amazon Connect.
+3. Click on the checkbox next to your Connect instance and click Remove.
+4. Navigate to Services > DynamoDB > Tables.
+5. Click on the checkbox next to your customers table and click Delete.
+6. Navigate to Services > Lambda.
+7. Click on the checkbox next to your get/updateCustomer functions and click Actions > Delete.
+8. Navigate Services > S3.
+9. Find the bucket created by Connect (default name looks like 'connect-9535c3748467').
+Delete call recordings, if any.